 If you are a fan of the Fifty Shades of Grey series, or if you just love ghost stories, then you’ll definitely want to book a room at The Heathman Hotel!
 It was built in the 1920s and is known for its paranormal activity, especially in rooms ending in “03”.
 Even if you’re not into either, you’ll love how luxurious this Portland institution is!

 The Pearl District was formerly the industrial area of Portland – you’ll probably notice that many of the streets lack sidewalks as it was never really meant to be pedestrian-friendly.
 But in the past decade, The Pearl has seen an increase in swanky boutiques, craft breweries, and gourmet restaurants.

 The Pearl is also home to Powell’s City of Books, the largest independent book store in the world, and most Portland visitors stop in for at least a quick look around.
-The Pearl also borders Old Town which has several fun distractions like Ground Kontrol (a bar full of classic arcade games), the Lan Su Chinese Gardens, and Darcelles XV – owned by a 90-year-old drag queen of the same name, it features Portland’s longest-running drag show.
+Also, the Pearl borders Old Town which has several fun distractions like Ground Kontrol (a bar full of classic arcade games), the Lan Su Chinese Gardens, and Darcelles XV which features Portland’s longest-running drag show.

 The Pearl is sandwiched between the SW Downtown area and Northwest 23rd so if you choose to stay here you’ll be able to walk to either area.
 It’s one of the best neighborhoods in Portland if you don’t want to be bothered with renting a car.